Adult: Social construction of adulthood

 Jeffrey Arnett, a psychologist and professor at Clark University in Massachusetts, studied the development of adults and argues that there is a new and distinct period of development in between adolescence and adulthood.
-This stage, which he calls "emerging adulthood," occurs between the ages of 18 and 25.
+This stage, which he calls "emerging adulthood", occurs between the ages of 18 and 25.
 Arnett describes these individuals as able to take some responsibility for their lives, but still not completely feeling like an adult.
 Arnett articulates five distinct features that are unique to this period of development: identity exploration, feeling in between, instability, self-focus, and having possibilities.
+Arnett makes it clear that these 5 aspects of emerging adulthood are only relevant during the life stage of emerging adulthood.

 The first feature, identity exploration, describes emerging adults making decisions for themselves about their career, education, and love life.
 This is a time of life when a young person has yet to finalize these decisions but are pondering them, making them feel somewhere in between adolescent and adult.
 This leads into a second feature of this phase of life—feeling in between.
 Emerging adults feel that they are taking on responsibilities but do not feel like a 'full' adult quite yet.
-Next, the instability feature notes that emerging adults often move around after their high school years whether that is to college, friends' houses, or living with a romantic partner.
+Next, the instability feature notes that emerging adults often move around after their high school years whether that is to college, friends' houses, or living with a romantic partner, as well as moving back home with their parents/guardians for a time.
 This moving around often ends once the individual's family and career have been set.
 Tagging along with the instability feature is having self-focus.
 Emerging adults, being away from their parental and societal routines, are now able to do what they want when they want and where they want before they are put back into a routine when they start a marriage, family, and career.
 Arnett's last feature of emerging adulthood, an age of possibilities, characterizes this stage as one where "optimism reigns".
 These individuals believe they have a good chance of turning out better than their parents did.